reecetech/pactman/README.md

 # pactman

-Python version of Pact, including mocking, generation and verification of Pacts.
+Python version of Pact mocking, generation and verification.

-Enables consumer driven contract testing, providing a mock service and DSL for the consumer project, and interaction playback and verification for the service provider project.
+Enables [consumer driven contract testing], providing unit test mocking of provider services and DSL for the consumer project, and interaction playback and verification for the service provider project.
 Currently supports versions 1.1, 2 and 3 of the [Pact specification].

 For more information about what Pact is, and how it can help you test your code more efficiently, check out the [Pact documentation].

 Contains code originally from the [pact-python](https://github.com/pact-foundation/pact-python) project.

+pactman is maintained by the [ReeceTech](https://www.reecetech.com.au/) team as part of their toolkit to keep their large (and growing) microservices architecture under control.

+## pactman vs pact-python

+The key difference is all functionality is implemented in Python, rather than shelling out or forking to the ruby implementation.
+This allows for a much nicer mocking user experience (it mocks urllib3 directly), is faster, less messy configuration (multiple providers means multiple ruby processes spawned on different ports).

+It also supports a broader set of the pact specification (versions 1.1 through to 3).

+The pact verifier has been engineered from the start to talk to a pact broker (both to discover pacts and to return verification results).

+There’s a few other quality of life improvements, but those are the big ones.

 # How to use pactman